 Tip: Dab a few dots of Liquid Nails in the corners to hold the tin down.
 Make sure to wipe off the front of the tin if there is any seepage.

 Use a staple gun to staple the tin in place.
 If you've cut the tin to the correct size, it shouldn't need that many staples.
-2 to 3 per side should work just fine.
+Two to three per side should work just fine.

 The new radiator cover covers the unsightly radiator, but also give us an additional flat surface for storage (or fresh flowers!)
 The cover itself is light and easy to remove!